-The Japanese tea ceremony is a centuries old cultural activity where powdered matcha green tea is prepared, presented and enjoyed in a ceremonial manner.
-It’s known by many other names such the way of tea, chanoyu, sado and chado.
-The tea ceremony is a lengthy procedure full of very specific rules and procedures which can be confusing for beginners.
-Here we will help uncover the protocols and learn more about the equipment used, types of ceremonies, the correct etiquette for guests to follow and lots more.
+The Japanese tea ceremony is a centuries-old cultural activity where powdered matcha green tea is prepared, presented, and enjoyed ceremonially.
+It’s known by many other names such as the way of tea, chanoyu, sado, and chado.
+The tea ceremony is a lengthy procedure full of very specific rules and procedures, which can be confusing for beginners.
+Here we will help uncover the protocols and learn more about the equipment used, types of ceremonies, the correct etiquette for guests to follow, and lots more.

 This video shows and demonstrates how the traditional Japanese tea ceremony takes place.
 Video is owned and created by Moving Japan .